-Islamic Society of Britain (ISB) exists to provide a greater understanding of unawareness of Islam and moral development of young people and families living across United Kingdom.
-ISB acknowledges its duty of care to safeguard and promote the welfare of children and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and the Charity Commission’s requirements.
-Our policies set out common values, principles, and beliefs and describes the steps that will be taken in meeting ISB’s commitment to protect children.
+Islamic Society of Britain (ISB) exists to provide a greater understanding of awareness of Islam and moral development of young people and families living across United Kingdom.
+ISB acknowledges its duty of care to safeguard and promote the welfare of children and is committed to ensuring our safeguarding practice reflects our legal responsibilities, government guidance and complies with best practice and the requirements of Charity Commission.
+Our policy sets out common values, principles, and beliefs and describes the steps that will be taken in meeting ISB’s commitment to protect children and adults at risk.

 Who does this policy apply to?